Ajirola/MTN-CHURN-ANALYSIS-/README.md

 The dataset was obtained from kaggle website

-Here's the link to the dataset: https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset
+Here's the link to the dataset:[LINK](#https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset)

 ## 🧾 Dataset Description
 This dataset contains 974 rows of customer entries and the following columns